 A Few Current Favorites-

 Coop and Cami– This has to be one of the cutest series Disney Channel has put out in a while- which is why it’s shocking it wasn’t picked up for a 3rd season!
-It’s a “would you Wrather” situation each episode with a bit of funny, love and real ness in young teen life. (rather, but that’s their last name) Sydney to the Max is also a favorite with the same funny, yet sweet, family feel.
+Fortunately, you can find it on Disney +.
+It’s a “would you Wrather” (their last name) situation in each episode with a bit of funny, love and real-ness in young teen life.
+Sydney to the Max is also a Disney + favorite with the same funny, yet sweet, family feel.

 The Hunted Hathaways– This Nickelodeon series on Netflix is about a family having to shack up with the ghosts that refuse to leave- but instead of being spooky it’s funny.
 It’s not a favorite of ours, but our kids love it.